 There are two primary ways to change estate plan documents.

 - New Documents - you create entirely new estate documents that replace your former documents because of the substantial changes in your life.

 - Changes to existing documents - you may have simple changes, ie update an address of a beneficiary, add or remove a beneficiary who has died, add a charitable bequest, change of trustee or personal representative, and many other reasons.
-This is typically done by a separate document which will be added to your existing documents.
-For last wills such changes are done with a codicil while for revocable trusts they are done by amendment.
+This is typically done by a separate document that will be added to your existing documents.
+For last wills, such changes are done with a codicil while for revocable trusts they are done by amendment.

 Changes to your estate plan documents should be made during a time of complete competency.
-If your competency is questionable, such as during early stages of Alzheimer's, the validity of such changes could be challenged.
-If such challenge is successful, any codicils, amendments or changes to your estate documents could be declared invalid by a court which would then consider only documents prepared prior to the period of your mental incapacity.
+If your competency is questionable, such as during the early stages of Alzheimer's, the validity of such changes could be challenged.
+If such a challenge is successful, any codicils, amendments or changes to your estate documents could be declared invalid by a court which would then consider only documents prepared prior to the period of your mental incapacity.
 While it may seem easy to change a couple of lines of text to your will, don't attempt to do it yourself.
-Ask your attorney to make your changes.
+Ask your estate planning attorney to make your changes.